Our Music Director

 Benjamin Gaughran BMus PGCE MA FRSM MMus

 Benjamin earned a Bachelor of Music (BMus) degree from Royal Holloway, University of London where he began his career as a choral conductor.
 Mentored by Rupert Gough, he was the first student conductor of the Royal Holloway Founder’s Choir and also conducted The Royal Holloway Early Music Ensemble and Singers.
-In addition to these and other university conducting positions, Benjamin has conducted a variety of community choirs, public school choirs, musical theatre companies and other ensembles across the United Kingdom.
+In addition to these and other university conducting positions, Benjamin has conducted a variety of community choirs, public school choirs, musical theatre companies and other ensembles across the United Kingdom and in the US.
 He has been fortunate enough to study with some of England’s finest choral conductors including Amy Bebbington, Manvinder Rattan and Sarah Tenant-Flowers.

 Alongside his music experience, Benjamin has extensive experience as a senior school leader and administrator (MA) as well as arts administration management and leadership roles.